zdoryk/restaraunt-database/README.md

 ### Database system for restaraunt

 This project was made at the end of 2021 while i was learning "Advanced database systems".
 I got 100% for this project.<br/>
-This project was written with polish language - so all documentation and comments in code are written on polish.
+This project was written in polish language - so all documentation and comments in code are written on polish.

 ### Requirements for 60% grade:
 - Define a topic for database system.